remote_syslog2 to aggregate logs from any text file, like app log files, in Unix and BSD.

-To send log files from those applications to Papertrail, run Papertrail’s tiny standalone remote_syslog2 daemon.
+To send log files to Papertrail from applications and daemons that don’t support syslog, run Papertrail’s tiny standalone remote_syslog2 daemon.
 It tracks one or more log files and sends new entries to Papertrail in realtime.

-remote_syslog2 works for any text log files, has no impact to the daemon or its logging configuration, and is easy to setup.
-It forwards logs directly to Papertrail, without relying on the system syslog daemon.
+remote_syslog2 works for any text log files, has no impact to or reliance on the system syslog daemon or its logging configuration, is easy to set up, and forwards logs directly to Papertrail.
 No adjustments to

 syslog-ng.conf are required.

-Note: Some apps, such as MySQL, Apache, and Tomcat (log4j), have internal support for logging directly to syslog.
-For apps like these, you may use its internal syslog support or use remote_syslog2 as described below.
+Some applications that typically log to text files, such as MySQL, Apache, and Tomcat (log4j), have internal support for logging directly to syslog.
+For apps like these, either their internal syslog or

 RPM and Debian packages are also available.